microsoft/nlp-recipes/utils_nlp/README.md

 Dataset includes helper functions for interacting with different datasets and formatting them appropriately as well as utilities for splitting data for training / testing.

 #### Data Loading
-There are dataloaders for several datasets of different types like Dask and CSV.
+There are dataloaders for several datasets.
 For example, the snli module will allow you to load a dataframe in pandas from the SNLI dataset, with the option to set the number of rows to load in order to test algorithms and evaluate performance benchmarks.
+Information on the datasets used in the repo can be found [here](https://github.com/microsoft/nlp/tree/staging/utils_nlp/dataset#datasets).

 Most datasets may be split into `train`, `dev`, and `test`.